applicationsonline/librarian/README.md

   not have any `:path`-sourced cookbooks in your `Cheffile` sourced from that directory, you still need to include your `chef-repo/site-cookbooks` directory in the above list.

+What this integration does is when you use `knife`, it will enforce that your `Cheffile` and `Cheffile.lock` are in sync.
+When you `knife cookbook upload`, it will be sure to upload the same cookbook as is in your `Cheffile.lock`, regardless of what you've done to your `chef-repo/cookbooks` directory.

 License
 -------